katta28/rewardApp/README.md

 The unit test included is RewardappApplicationTests.java.
 Can be run through an IDE by  choosing run as junit.
 I did not use it to run this particular test case but maven could be used to run it.
 The command is mvn test -Dtest="RewardappApplicationTests"

+Use this Url to invoke an exception. http://localhost:8080/invokeException.
+This is done to give a simple example of Exception invokcation and Handling.